-Large data set guidance and worksheets
+Large data set guidance

 The large data set in exams

-The new AS and A-level Mathematics exams will include questions or tasks that relate to the prescribed large data set, giving a material advantage to students who have studied it.
+The AS and A-level Mathematics exams will include questions or tasks that relate to the prescribed large data set, giving a material advantage to students who have studied it.

 For example, in the specimen assessment materials students who had studied the large data set would have gained a material advantage through: